rust-lang/book/src/ch17-05-traits-for-async.md

 confident that the underlying data in the futures will _not_ be moved.

-`Pin` and `Unpin` are mostly important for building lower-level libraries, or when you’re building a runtime itself, rather than for day to day Rust code.
+`Pin` and `Unpin` are mostly important for building lower-level libraries, or when you’re building a runtime itself, rather than for day-to-day Rust code.
-When you see these traits in error messages, though, now you’ll have a better idea of how to fix the code!
+When you see these traits in error messages, though, now you’ll have a better idea of how to fix your code!

-> Note: This combination of `Pin` and `Unpin` allows a whole class of complex
+> Note: This combination of `Pin` and `Unpin` makes it possible to safely
-> types to be safe in Rust which are otherwise difficult to implement because
+> implement a whole class of complex types in Rust that would otherwise prove
-> they’re self-referential.
-Types which require `Pin` show up _most_ commonly
+> challenging because they’re self-referential.
+Types that require `Pin` show up
-> in async Rust today, but you might—very rarely!—see it in other contexts, too.
+> most commonly in async Rust today, but every once in a while, you might see
+> them in other contexts, too.
 >
 > The specifics of how `Pin` and `Unpin` work, and the rules they’re required
 > to uphold, are covered extensively in the API documentation for `std::pin`, so
-> if you’d like to understand them more deeply, that’s a great place to start.
+> if you’re interested in learning more, that’s a great place to start.
 >
-> If you want to understand how things work “under the hood” in even more
+> If you want to understand how things work under the hood in even more detail,
+> see Chapters [2][under-the-hood] and [4][pinning] of [_Asynchronous
-> detail, the official [_Asynchronous Programming in Rust_][async-book] book has
+> Programming in Rust_][async-book].
-> you covered:
->
-> - [Chapter 2: Under the Hood: Executing Futures and Tasks][under-the-hood]
-> - [Chapter 4: Pinning][pinning]

 ### The Stream Trait